The Retirement Gap That Most Salaried Indians Do Not See Coming

 EPF in 2026: What 8.25% Actually Means Over 30 Years

-The EPFO retained the EPF interest rate at 8.25% for FY2025-26 — marking a steady return for a third consecutive year.
-This stability is reassuring for risk-averse investors.
-The compounding is annual, not monthly, which slightly reduces the effective yield compared to instruments compounded monthly.
-But the tax treatment more than compensates: EPF contributions qualify for Section 80C deduction, interest is tax-free, and the maturity amount after 5 years of service is entirely tax-free — making it a genuine EEE instrument.
+EPFO retained EPF at 8.25% for FY2025-26, a third consecutive year at this rate.
+The compounding is annual, not monthly, which marginally lowers the effective yield versus monthly-compounding instruments.
+The tax treatment compensates substantially: contributions qualify for Section 80C deduction, interest accumulates tax-free every year, and the full maturity amount after 5 years of continuous service is tax-free.
+EEE status on a government-guaranteed instrument is a combination that no other mainstream product matches.

 Voluntary Provident Fund: The Underused Supercharger